-Safety Central -The site is your one-stopshop of safety information, advice, resources and useful contacts, designed to promote consistency and best practice across the whole rail industry.
+Safety Central - The site is your one-stop shop of safety information, advice, resources and useful contacts, designed to promote consistency and best practice across the whole rail industry.

 There are two ways to report safety concerns.
 Your first step should be to tell your supervisor or sponsor.
-If this isn't possible, you can contact CIRAS -the railway's confidential reporting service -www.ciras.org.uk systems of work or operation.
-Users are reminded of their own duties under health and
+If this isn't possible, you can contact CIRAS - the railway's confidential reporting service - www.ciras.org.uk

 The purpose of this Keypoint Card is to act as a reminder only.
-If you are unsure about any issue relating to the information given here, you must refer to the appropriate module of the Rule Book GE/RT 8000Series or Handbook.
+If you are unsure about any issue relating to the information given here, you must refer to the appropriate module of the Rule Book GE/RT 8000 Series or Handbook.

-In supplying this document, Network Rail makes no warranties, expressed or implied that compliance with all or any
+In supplying this document, Network Rail makes no warran expressed or implied, that compliance with all or any documents it issues is sufficient on its own to check safe systems of work or operation.